zakaria-a-khan/zakaria-a-khan.github.io/README.md

 ### Fitness

-I got considerably lazy during the first few years of college and at the turn of the year I decided to up my cardiovascular fitness.
+I got considerably lazy during the first few years of college and at the recent turn of the year decided to up my cardiovascular fitness.
 To hold myself accountable, I track my running progress in [`running_log.md`](running_log.md).
 This includes distances, times, and notes.

 Future extensions include adding more wholistic cardiovascular activities (swimming, etc), and attending amateur competitions (half-marathons, etc).
-While I don't touch weights, I'm also beginning to incorporate calesthenics and body-weight resistance exercises.
+When the weather gets sufficiently warm I'll move my runs to outside.
+While I don't touch weights, I'm beginning to incorporate calesthenics and body-weight-sourced-resistance exercises.

-## How to View my Website
+## My Website

 You can view my live website at: